reuben-thomas/tp/docs/UserGuide.md

 Examples:

-- `findby n/alex st/pending_external` lists employees containing the name `alex` or the status is `pending_external` .
+- `findby n/alex st/pending_external` lists all employees that either contain name `alex` or the status `pending_external`.
-- `findby a/jurong st/pending_approval` lists employees with an address containing `jurong` or the status is `pending_approval`.
+- `findby a/jurong st/pending_approval` lists all employees with an address containing `jurong` or the status `pending_approval`.

 Additional Information:

 - Supported prefixes: `n/`, `p/`, `e/`, `a/`, `t/`, `st/`, `i/`, `d/`
-- The search is case-insensitive for all attributes, so the addresses `BLK123` will match with `blk123`.
-- The order of specifying attributes and corresponding keywords does not matter, so the query `findby n/jon st/none` will be equivalent to `findby st/none n/jon`.
+- The order of specifying attributes does not matter, so the query `findby n/jon st/none` will be equivalent to `findby st/none n/jon`.
-- For each attribute, the order of keywords does not matter, meaning that the query `findby n/Jonathen Cheng` will be equivalent to `findby n/Cheng Jonathen`.
 - If multiple attributes are given, employees that contain the keyword in any of the corresponding attribute will be listed.
-- Partial words will be matched. (i.e. `Han` will match `Hans`)
+- For each attribute, the search is case-insensitive, and the entire keyword / search term will be partially matched inside the attribute.
+So, for example, searching `findby a/ blk123` will show an employee with the address `Blk123`.
+- For each attribute, the keyword / search term will be partially matched inside the attribute, and can contain spaces.
+For example, searching `findby n/ alex yeoh` will show an employee with the name `Alex Yeoh Tan Wei`.
 - In a single attribute all keywords will be considered as one. (i.e. `H n` will not match `Hans` or `Han`)
 - Special symbols will not be filtered before and after keywords.